Skip to main content

 Configuring Blob Stores

-Before configuring blob stores, be sure to check out Storage Planning for more about blob store types and planning storage requirements.
+Check out Storage Planning for information on blob store types and planning storage requirements.

 The following fields appear in the blob store listing:

-• Name- The blob store's name as displayed in repository administration.
+• Name - The blob store's name displayed in repository administration.

-• Type- The type of the blob store backend.
-See the System Requirements for a full list of supported file systems.
+• Type - The type of the blob store backend.
 The following options are available:

-• Azure Cloud Storage PRO - Stores blobs in Azure cloud storage.
+• Azure Cloud Storage - Stores blobs in Azure Cloud storage.
+PRO

 • File - Store blobs in file system-based storage.

-• Started indicates it is running as expected.
+• Started - indicates the blob store is running as expected.

-• Failed indicates that there is a configuration issue and, as a consequence, the blob store failed to initialise.
+• Failed - indicates a configuration issue and, as a consequence, the blob store failed to initialize.

 • Blob Count - The number of blobs currently stored in a blob store.